library(INCOMMON)

 #> # AGE_AT_SEQUENCING <dbl>, RACE <chr>

-Downstream of INCOMMON classification, the mutant genome can be interpreted in terms of full inactivation of tumor suppressor genes (TSG) through mutations with LOH, and enhanced activation of oncogenes through mutations with amplification.
+Downstream of INCOMMON classification, the tumour genome can be interpreted in terms of the gene mutant dosage of tumor suppressor genes (typically through mutations with LOH) and enhanced activation of oncogenes (typically through mutations with mutant copy gain).

 Survival analysis